 My reasoning was wrong

-“Mom, you really need a new cell phone,” said my son yesterday as he held my cell.
+“Mom, you need a new cell phone,” said my son yesterday as he held my cell.

 I argued with him some more.
 I explained that just because something was “old” doesn’t mean that it’s not still perfectly fine.
 (And by the way, I got the phone in March of 2005 — it’s not even 2 years old yet.)
 I explained that I LIKED the fact that the cover came off; it’s supposed to do that so that you can replace the faceplate if you want, and I especially like it because when I drop it on the pavement (which I do just about every other day) it “explodes” instead of breaking.
 I just snap the 3 pieces back together and it’s fine.
 I explained that the scratches don’t bother me, and they don’t stop me from using the phone, which works just fine.